ooni/docs/src/content/docs/backend/06-infrastructure.md

 When adding a new type of backend component that is different from anything already existing a new dedicated role can be created:

-1. add the hostname to `inventory.yml` as described above
+1. add the hostname to `inventory` as described above
 2. create a new playbook e.g. `ansible/deploy-newcomponent.yml`
 3. copy files from an existing role into a new `ansible/roles/newcomponent` directory:
   * `ansible/roles/newcomponent/meta/main.yml`